MicroEJ/docs/DeviceDeveloperGuide/mjvm.rst

 Capabilities
 ============

-MicroEJ core engine defines 3 exclusive capabilities:
+MicroEJ Core Engine defines 3 exclusive capabilities:

--  Single application: capability to produce a monolithic firmware (default one).
+-  Mono-sandbox : capability to produce a monolithic firmware (default one).

--  Multi-Sandbox: capability to produce a extensible firmware on which new applications can be dynamically installed.
+-  Multi-Sandbox : capability to produce a extensible firmware on which new applications can be dynamically installed.
 See section :ref:`core-multiapp`.

--  Tiny application: capability to produce a compacted firmware (optimized for size).
+-  Tiny application : capability to produce a compacted firmware (optimized for size).
 See section :ref:`core-tiny`.

-All MicroEJ core engine capabilities may not be available on all architectures.
+All MicroEJ Core Engine capabilities may not be available on all architectures.
 Refer to section :ref:`appendix_matrixcapabilities` for more details.